drandreaskrueger/chainhammer/docs/cloud.md

   * auto assign public IP: enable
 * Next ...
 Step4: Add Storage
   * 11 GiB
-    * the default 8GiB would be enough IF only small swap (700MB not 2000M) and for SINGLE experiments of ONE client at a time - but it cannot hold all docker images in parallel
+    * (the default 8GiB would be enough IF only *small* swap (700MB not 2000M) and for SINGLE experiments of ONE client at a time (e.g. only parity) - but it cannot hold all docker images of the different Ethereum clients in parallel)
 * Next ...
 Step 5: Add Tags
   * Name: chainhammer
   * Environment: dev
   * Project: benchmarking
   * Owner: Andreas Krueger
 * Next ...
-Security Group
+Configure Security Group
   * create new security group
   * name it; allow **ssh** access
   * source: MyIP (I simply use the same specific VPN server to always get the same IP again)